The Asymmetry of Breakups

 Thirdly, I can look up social psychology literature.
 I found a paper explaining the phenomenon I am describing:

-We can also look at the Lindy Effect.
-While our knowledge of physics was not been available to the ancients, human nature was.
-So everything that hold in social science and psychology has to be Lindy-proof, that is, have an antecedent in the classics; otherwise it will not replicate or not generalize beyond the experiment.
-These ideas of human nature have survived the filter/disorder of time, for thousands of years.
+We can also bring in the Lindy Effect.
+While the ancients didn’t have modern physics, they understood human nature.
+So anything in social science or psychology today needs to be Lindy-proof—it has to have roots in the classics; otherwise, it won’t replicate or generalize beyond a lab experiment.
+These ideas about human nature have survived the chaos and disorder of time for thousands of years, which is a filter in itself.

 Enter Ovid